▶️ LISTEN TO THIS ARTICLE

 Question 4: Do you have labeled training data?

-Yes, but fewer than 500: Try few-shot prompting first.
+Yes, but not enough yet: Try few-shot prompting first.
 Fine-tune only if prompting fails.

 No labeled data: RAG or prompt engineering.
 You can't fine-tune without data.